 Dialectical behavior therapy is an evidence-based approach to psychotherapy similar to cognitive-behavioral therapy.
 When you go through our dialectical behavior therapy program, you are generally exposed to three types of settings, including the group setting, individual therapy, and phone coaching:

-- Group setting – In this type of therapy, the therapist assigns you homework and roleplays about different ways you can interact with people.
+- Group therapy – In this type of therapy, the therapist assigns you homework and roleplays about different ways you can interact with people.
 The goal for this is to teach you valuable behavioral skills.

 - Individual therapy – Upon learning behavioral skills during the group setting, you will be applying them in the individual therapy session.
 The trained professional teaches you how to adapt these behavioral skills to personal life challenges.